 North Island New Zealand

-A logical approach to the island runs north to south from Auckland to Wellington, with the Rotorua geothermal area and Tongariro National Park as the two non-negotiable stops in between.
+A logical route runs north to south from Auckland to Wellington, with Rotorua and Tongariro as the two non-negotiable inland stops.

 Auckland

-Waiheke Island, 35 minutes by ferry from the downtown terminal at Quay Street, is the most accessible day trip from Auckland and one of the better wine experiences in the country.
-The island has around 30 wineries producing Bordeaux-style reds that benefit from the maritime climate.
-Stonyridge and Mudbrick are the two best-known; booking lunch at either is easier than it used to be.
-Ferry tickets run around $40 NZD return.
+Waiheke Island, 35 minutes by ferry from the downtown Quay Street terminal, is the most accessible day trip from Auckland and one of the better wine experiences in the country.
+Around 30 wineries produce Bordeaux-style reds on the island; Stonyridge and Mudbrick are the most celebrated.
+Ferry tickets run around NZD 40 return.

-The Waitakere Ranges, 30 minutes west of the city centre by car, are a chain of volcanic hills covered in native kauri forest accessible by day walking tracks.
-Piha Beach on the west coast below the ranges is the classic Auckland surf beach: black iron sand, powerful surf, and the Lion Rock headland above the north end.
-The surf here is real; swim between the flags if you swim at all.
+The Waitakere Ranges west of the city are volcanic hills covered in native kauri forest with day walking tracks.
+Piha Beach below the ranges is the classic Auckland surf beach: black iron sand, powerful surf, the Lion Rock headland.
+The surf is real.
+Swim between the flags.

 Rotorua

-Rotorua sits on the Taupo Volcanic Zone and the geothermal activity is not a managed attraction – it is the functioning geology of the place.
-The smell of hydrogen sulphide is present throughout the city and in the surrounding landscape.
-Wai-o-Tapu Thermal Wonderland, 27 kilometres south, is the best of the commercial geothermal parks: the Champagne Pool (a 65-metre-wide hot spring at 74 degrees Celsius, formed by a hydrothermal eruption around 700 years ago), the Lady Knox Geyser (induced to erupt at 10:15 AM daily by adding surfactant to the vent, which is either informative or disappointing depending on your expectations), and a range of coloured pools and terraces.
-Entry is $44 NZD.
+Rotorua sits on the Taupo Volcanic Zone and the geothermal activity is not a managed spectacle – it is the geology of the place running continuously.
+The smell of hydrogen sulphide is present throughout the city.
+Wai-o-Tapu Thermal Wonderland, 27 kilometres south, is the best commercial geothermal park: the Champagne Pool (a 65-metre hot spring at 74 degrees Celsius, formed by a hydrothermal eruption about 700 years ago), the Lady Knox Geyser (induced to erupt daily at 10:15am by adding surfactant to the vent – informative about the geology, anticlimactic as a spectacle), and a range of coloured mineral pools and terraces.
+Entry NZD 44.

-For Maori cultural context, Te Ara Ahi is the Rotorua Heritage Trail that connects significant Maori sites with geothermal features in the same landscape, recognising that the two are not separate in Maori understanding of the area.
-Guided tours with Maori guides are available from several operators and are considerably more informative than self-guided visits.
+For Maori cultural context that goes beyond a performance dinner, the Te Ara Ahi Heritage Trail connects significant Maori sites with the geothermal landscape, working from the understanding that the two are not separate in Maori knowledge of this place.
+Guided tours with Maori guides are available from several operators and are substantially more informative than self-guided visits.

 Tongariro Alpine Crossing